This 20-minute baked feta recipe is easy and makes a delicious appetizer. It's made with only five ingredients and is topped with honey and zaatar.

-No Mediterranean spread is complete without a few mezzes!
-You can go all out by making a mezze platter, or you can have a simple but mighty spread with some homemade hummus, pita chips and this delicious baked feta with honey and zaatar.
-It’s simple, yet every bite is so flavorful and delicious!
+Every Mediterranean spread needs a collection of mezzes!
+You can go all out by making a mezze platter with some marinated feta, tirokafteri, fried halloumi, whipped feta and many others, or you can have a simple but mighty spread with some homemade hummus, pita chips and this delicious baked feta with honey and zaatar.
+It's simple, yet every bite is so flavorful and delicious!

-- It’s unique: Some love feta as it is and some are not big fans.
+- It's unique: Some love feta as it is and some are not big fans.
 But when it comes to this honey topped baked feta, everyone swoons!
-The combination of honey and zaatar with feta gives it a wonderful flavor.
+The combination of honey and zaatar with feta, similar to our peach salad with feta and zaatar, is a lovely balance of sweet, salty and tangy.

 - Super easy and quick: This recipe is as easy as place on the skillet, bake and then broil!
 It takes about 20 minutes from start to finish, and most of the work is done by the oven!